godotengine/godot-docs/classes/class_node2d.rst

 Description
 -----------

 Base node for 2D system.
 Node2D contains a position, rotation and scale, which is used to position and animate.
 It can alternatively be used with a custom 2D transform (:ref:`Matrix32<class_matrix32>`).
-A tree of Node2Ds allows complex hierachies for animation and positioning.
+A tree of Node2Ds allows complex hierarchies for animation and positioning.

 Member Function Description
 ---------------------------